Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 ***Daniel Hoeff***

 V-Type destroyers had a magnetized flight deck and tethering forcefields along their back.
 Hoeff sometimes wondered why they weren’t mounted upside-down in the belly, or sideways along a flank.
-It wasn’t like it’d make any difference in zero-G...but then again, if everything was the same notional way up, it was probably easier for the crew.
+It wasn’t like it’d make any difference in zero-G... but then again, if everything was the same notional way up, it was probably easier for the crew.

 Either way, their Weaver latched onto the deck with a firm resonant **tungggg!** and Hoeff’s last view of Nightmare’s wintery-white continents out the porthole was eclipsed by the black edge of the ship as they were drawn inside and sealed tightly away behind good solid doors and backup forcefields.